Frequently asked questions

 We understand that circumstances can change, and we aim to be as fair as possible while respecting the time and scheduling commitments of our team.

-48–72 hours before appointment: 50% refund
+Between 48–72 hours before 9:00 AM on the appointment day: 50% refund

 Exceptions: